Segmentation in BlueConic is where it all comes together.

 These were simple examples.
 Creating more complex segments is also quite simple.
-If you add additional filters, they will be joined together with a logical "AND", and if you need to build a segment using "OR" logic, you can click the "Expand Segment" button to set the conditions.
+If you add additional filters, they will be joined together with a logical "AND", and you can use the "OR" connector to build a segment using "OR" logic.

 But… what if you don't know what segments you'd like to address?
 What if you want to improve conversion rate for any poorly performing segments by speaking to the needs of these segments?
 First you have to find them.
 You can dig around in the segment creation area with success, but a likely better option awaits you in the "Insights" tab.

 First, make sure your BlueConic instance has the Segment Discovery plugin activated.
 To check this, go to Settings > Plugins, click "Add/Update Plugins", and update/install the Segment Discovery plugin.